 You should absolutely instill fear into the children around you.
 Not terror, you savage.
 Fear.

 Make them climb higher in the tree, dunk them in water (trust me, they'll hold their breath naturally), act like a big scary monster and chase them.
-Kids NEED to experience emotions in a safe environment, but it shouldn't always feel safe for them.
+Kids need to experience intense emotions in a safe environment, but it shouldn't always feel safe for them.

 They'll do this naturally, but you can and should heighten it where possible.
 ALWAYS challenge a child to a contest.
 Could be holding your breath, could be racing to a tree, could be walking on your hands.
 Crush them the first time, then let 'em win one.